 Part IV: Appendices: Appendix A contains definitions of technical terms used in The Plan.
 Appendix B provides a list of design guidelines for commercial and industrial development.
 Appendix C provides a list of key Alberta Energy Regulator documents that applicants should refer to when developing near oil and gas infrastructure.
 Appendix D provides an overview of the intermunicipal engagement undertaken in amending the Future Policy Area.
-Appendix E provides application submission requirements for a Neighbourhood Plan.
+Appendix E provides application submission requirements for a Neighbourhood Plan while Appendix F outlines development cell requirements.